Gulf War: Scud and Patriot missiles

 Military personnel examine the remains of a Scud.

 The role of Iraq's Scud missiles featured prominently in the war.
 Scud is a tactical ballistic missile that the Soviet Union developed and deployed among the forward deployed Soviet Army divisions in East Germany.

 Scud missiles utilize inertial guidance which operates for the duration that the engines operate.
 Iraq used Scud missiles, launching them into both Saudi Arabia and Israel.
 Some missiles caused extensive casualties, while others caused little damage.

 The US Patriot missile was used in combat for the first time.
 The US military claimed a high effectiveness against Scuds at the time, but later analysis gives figures as low as 9%, with 45% of the 158 Patriot launches being against debris or false targets.
 The Dutch Ministry of Defense, which also sent Patriot missiles to protect civilians in Israel and Turkey, later disputed the higher claim.
 Further, there is at least one incident of a software error causing a Patriot missile's failure to engage an incoming Scud, resulting in deaths.
 Both the US Army and the missile manufacturers maintained the Patriot delivered a "miracle performance" in the Gulf War.

 In popular culture

-The Gulf War has been the subject of several video games including Conflict: Desert Storm, Conflict: Desert Storm II, Gulf War: Operation Desert Hammer, and Call of Duty: Black Ops 6.
+The Gulf War has been the subject of several video games including Conflict: Desert Storm, Conflict: Desert Storm II, Gulf War: Operation Desert Hammer, and Call of Duty: Black Ops 6 (Which was banned in Kuwait).
 There have also been numerous depictions in film including Jarhead (2005), which is based on US Marine Anthony Swofford's 2003 memoir of the same name.

-The 2016 Bollywood movie Airlift is based on 1990 airlift of Indians from Kuwait, the evacuation of Indian citizens stranded in Kuwait during the Gulf War.
+The 2016 Bollywood movie Airlift is based on the 1990 airlift of stranded Indian citizens from Kuwait during the Gulf War.

-Gil Scott-Heron's song 'Work for Peace' from the album 'Spirits' was a response to the war.
+As for music, Gil Scott-Heron's song "Work for Peace" from the 1994 album Spirits was a response to the war.
+Additionally, the 2002 audio documentary The Fire This Time features contemporaneous interviews and media selections set to electronic music by various artists.